A Bayesian Framework for Latent Compliance Modeling in Cluster Randomized Trials with One-Sided Noncompliance: Application to METRIcAL data

 \section{Application to METRIcAL data}

-We apply the proposed method to METRIcAL and estimate the effects of the personalized music intervention on residents' change in CMAI and antipsychotic usage from baseline to 4-month follow-up.
-We assume that NHs belong to one of two latent compliance strata ($K=2$) and consider one cluster-level characteristic and one cluster-level compliance metric.
-The cluster-level characteristic is the average daily census, which indicates the average number of residents who lived in a nursing home during the previous year.
-The cluster-level compliance metric is the clinical proportion which summarizes the proportion of enrolled residents who were identified by NH-staff on a pre-treatment survey as individuals whose behaviors they intended to target with the personalized music intervention.
-Appendix Table A3 describes the distributions of the average daily census and the clinical proportion for NHs assigned to the personalized music intervention.
-A NH resident is deemed a complier if they used the personalized music for at least 30 minutes a day on average during the 4 months after initiation.
-This was the target dosage described in the trial protocols \citep{McCreedy2022}.
-Baseline covariates consisted of MDS variables and CMAI recorded at baseline (Table A2).
-We assume that $P_k(\mathbf{X}_{ij})=\hat{F}_k(\mathbf{X}_{ij})$ which allows for the distribution of individual-level covariates to differ between the latent compliance strata.
+We apply the proposed method to METRIcAL to estimate super-population ITT and CACE of the personalized music intervention on change in CMAI from baseline to 4-month follow-up and antipsychotic use at 4-month follow-up.
+Latent implementation strata are represented using $K=2$ latent classes that capture distinct implementation regimes, informed by a baseline facility characteristic, average daily census (the number of housed residents), and one facility-level implementation measure, the clinical proportion.
+The clinical proportion is the proportion of enrolled residents in intervention facilities who were identified by NH staff as individuals whose behaviors they intended to target with the personalized music intervention (Table~\ref{tab:CZSummary}).
+A resident is considered a complier if they used the intervention for an average of at least 30 minutes per day during the four months following initiation, in accordance with the trial protocol \citep{McCreedy2022}.
+Baseline resident covariates include MDS-derived variables and baseline CMAI (Table~\ref{tab:XSummary}).
+To allow resident covariate distributions to differ across latent implementation strata, we model $X_{ij}\mid S_i=k$ using the empirical distribution within stratum $k$, i.e., $P_k(X_{ij})=\hat F_k(X_{ij})$ (Appendix~\ref{app:superpopDerivation}).